Bryan Texas DWI Lawyers and DUI Attorneys

 Keep Your Driver’s License in Bryan, Texas After a DWI

 For many individuals facing DWI charges, the most serious consequence is the loss of one’s driver’s license.
 Without a driver’s license, you may have difficulty getting to work, taking your kids to school, and performing normal everyday activities.
 Bryan Texas DWI lawyer Jeff Wagnon with The Wagnon Law Group, PLLC will look closely at your case and help you find a solution within the law that works for you.
 Some individuals, even if they are found guilty of a DWI, can keep their license by agreeing to abide by certain restriction.
 Others can receive a special license that allows them to drive to work.
 You may have options.
-If you are being charged with a DWI in Bryan, Texas, contact the Wagnon Law Group, PLLC today to learn more about steps you can take to get your driver’s license back, or even keep your license.
+If you are being charged with a DWI in Bryan, Texas, contact the Wagnon Law Group, PLLC to learn more about steps you can take to get your driver’s license back, or even keep your license.
+CALL US AT (979) 703-8665 OR After Hours: (979) 690-0161 OR fill out our FREE CASE EVALUATION to speak with Attorney Jeff Wagnon today.